okso-hub/Password-Generator/README.md

 Enter the length of the password
 ```

-Let's say our password should be eight characters long.
+Let's say our password should be nine characters long.

 ```
-Enter the length of the password 8
+Enter the length of the password 9
 ```

 Then the program will generate a password with eight random characters.

 ```
+Enter the length of the password 9
-Your password is jGX§2"TO
+Your password is NitA"Er=S
 ```